fnb001/fnb001.github.io/generic.md

 ---
 layout: post
-title: Generic
+title: "Step 2: The Detail"
-description: Lorem ipsum dolor est
+description: "We work with you to agree a detailed feature list"
-image: assets/images/pic11.jpg
+# image: assets/images/pic11.jpg
 nav-menu: true
 ---